shaoberry/APUE-answers/Chapter07/Readme.md

 I think we can use environment variable to store the argc and argv, since every program has access to an environment variable table.

+The argc and argv are located at the beginning of **main** stack frame, so we can pass the location and parse it.

 ### Exercise 7.4

 > Some UNIX system implementations purposely arrange that, when a program is executed, location 0 in the data segment is not accessible.
 Why?